NLCaceres/Android-Infection-Prevention/README.md

   effortlessly meet the demands of a hospital or a local clinic the second it's adopted would be endlessly invaluable.

 ## Features
-- Home view that allows users to quickly choose from a set of Health Violations and begin filing a Report
+- Home View that allows users to quickly choose from a set of Health Violations and begin filing a Report
+- Create Report View to collect date, look up and select employee as well as note place and type of violation
-- Navigation Drawer to view recent Reports in a list that can be filtered and sorted
+- Navigation Drawer to view Health Practice violation Reports in a list, initially sorted by recency
-  - Options from the Nav Drawer to immediately filter out Reports based on Health Precaution
+  - Buttons in Nav Drawer to immediately filter out Reports based on type of health violation
+- Report List View with a Floating Sort Button so the user can better narrow down the reports via a list of sorting and filtering options
 - Settings to personalize app, individually and as a team

-### Recent Changes
+### Recent Updates
+- Jetpack Composable within the Sort & Filter's RecyclerView ViewHolders
+- Consolidate Hilt Modules into main AppModule, leaving improved RepositoryModule for UI Testing to easily stub in data
+- Updated RecyclerView Diff'ing for all Adapters
+- Sort/Filter Options + Search Bar working with Report List
+- Drop Toasts for Snackbars
+  - Update leftover references to Toasts
+- Reduced magic string usage
+  - Relevant to i18n and future l10n

+### Technical Upgrades
 - Integrated Android Navigation Component to simplify navigation logic
+- Dropped MVC for MVVM approach, splitting Views & ViewModels
 - Additions
     - Hilt
         - Merged DataSourceModule into main AppModule by converting it into abstract class that includes a Kotlin Companion Object
         - Simplified RepositoryModule by swapping @Provides for @Binds so @Inject works as intended in the Repository Implementations
     - Retrofit
     - Animations
     - LeakCanary